Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 It would help if you moved your plants away from the windows, ensuring they will not get sunburned and overheated.

 Indoor Plant Care

 If you are going away for more than a day, don’t overlook the care of your indoor plants.
-It is best to set your thermostat at 70 – 75 to avoid unexpected or a dreadful outcome of a sudden rise in temperature.
-A sudden change in temperature can adversely affect plants indoors or outdoors.
+It is best to set your thermostat at 70 – 75 to avoid an unexpected or sudden rise in temperature.
+A sudden temperature change can adversely affect plants indoors or outdoors.

 Helpful Summer Care Tips

 We have hit the century mark.
-Summer is here and the season is changing.
-It is important that you are aware of how the heat affects your plants.
+Summer is here, and the season is changing.
+You must be aware of how the heat affects your plants.
 Here are some helpful tips that I use to keep my plants happy.

-- Indoor Plants need more water during the growing seasons, spring and summer.
+- Indoor plants that are thirsty need more water during the growing seasons, spring and summer.
 In air-conditioned spaces, you may need less water.

-- Keep your plants away for air-condition vents.
-Cold dry air blowing constantly is not good for the plant.
-Though, swamp coolers provide humidity.
+- Keep your plants away from air-conditioning vents.
+Cold, dry air continually blowing on a plant is not suitable for the plant.
+Swamp coolers provide humidity.

 - Just like people, plants get sunburned.
-If you clean the plants or repot them outdoors, make sure you do it during cool periods of the day or in the shade.
+If you clean your indoor plant or repot them outdoors, you do it during the cooler times of the day and in the shade.

-- Glass windows magnify heat.
+- Glass windows magnify the heat.
 Don't forget to move your plants away from the windows.

 - Cut some of your plants' branches or vines back to promote branching out in multiples.
-Then, they can stay bushy in the ensuing seasons.
+Then, they can stay bushier in the following seasons.

-- If you are going away for more than a day, avoid a starting outcome of sudden change in temperature.
+- If you are going away for more than a day, avoid an unexpected outcome of a sudden temperature change.
 Set your thermostat at 70 to 75 degrees Fahrenheit.

 Questions & Answers

 Question: My family and I are going on vacation for a week.
 It gets pretty hot in central California.
 I would like to leave the A/C off.
 Will leaving the A/C off harm my Kentia Palm?